 Sustainability in our Service Centers and Corporate Office

-Since our founding in 1934, we've grown from a southeast regional carrier to a national operation with 235 geographically dispersed service centers across the 48 contiguous United States.
-In 2018, we added seven new service centers that should provide additional capacity for future growth while also improving the efficiency of our operations.
+Since our founding in 1934, we've grown from a southeast regional carrier to a national operation with 238 geographically dispersed service centers across the 48 contiguous United States.
+We continue to expand our service centers to provide additional capacity for future growth while also improving the efficiency of our operations.

 Other ways we're managing energy across our facilities include:

 - Installing energy-efficient lighting with LEDs and motion detectors to help minimize electricity in all new service centers.
 We have also been working to retrofit existing locations as well as our corporate headquarters in Thomasville, North Carolina with this same technology.

 - Installing environmentally-friendly equipment, such as electric hand dryers and automatic faucets, to lessen consumption in our new service center construction projects and remodels.

 - Using high efficiency fans in our maintenance shops for more efficient climate control.